What Is Legg-Calve-Perthes Disease?

 Physical therapy methods may include:

-- stretches to increase flexibility
+- stretching to increase flexibility

-- exercises to improve strength
+- exercising to improve strength

-- temporary leg casts
+- using temporary leg casts

-- use of crutches
+- using crutches

-- short-term bed rest for severe pain
+- getting short-term bed rest for severe pain